thomazyazima/thomazyazima.github.io/week-2/1-Chrome-Dev-Tools/readme.md

 ## Release 2: Experiment

 Visit any blog on [wordpress.com](http://www.wordpress.com) and use DevTools to take a peek into the site.
 How does it differ from your github.io site's HTML and CSS?
 Use your observations to play with the CSS of your github.io website using DevTools.
-What are the benefits of experimenting in DevTools versus the code files themselves?
+What are the benefits of experimenting in DevTools versus editing the code files themselves?

 ## Release 3: Reflect
 Go to your [Reflection file](my_reflection.md) to write your reflection - include answers to the questions in the file in addition to the [reflection guidelines](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md).